ARP Poisoning

 - Number of poisoned hosts

-- Number of captured domains
+- Number of captured cookies

 Viewing Captured Domains

-List all DNS queries that were intercepted:
+List all domains/URLs that were intercepted:

 ethpoison list